bashoori/bashoori/README.md

 ### Hi there 👋 , I'm Bita  , Welcome to my GitHub profile!

-- 🌱 I'm a passionate Data Science student,
+- 🌱 I'm a Data Science student,
 - 🔭 I’m currently learning Python and R
 - 📫 How to reach me: Datacoder.ba@gmail.com